mun-swc-hub/2018-03-12-mun/index.md

   And run 'bin/workshop_check.py' *before* committing to make sure that changes are good.
 -->

+<h3 id="registrationinfo">Registration</h3>
+<p>Until March 1st, registration is limited to those attending the Science Atlantic Biology and Fisheries & Aquaculture Conference.
+After March 1st, registration will be open to anyone!</p>

 <!--
   EVENTBRITE
   This block includes the Eventbrite registration widget if